 I used to have many stuffed animals when I was little, including a cool teddy bear with swivel-able arms and legs.
 Anyway, what happened was that one day I was playing with my bear, pretending to cook him in the oven.
 (Don’t ask.)
 I forgot him in there, my mother started cooking dinner, and a horrible smell soon permeated the house.
 Needless to say, she had really cooked my bear!
 The food was ruined, and of course so was the bear.
 I cried and cried… But I look back now and laugh at the whole thing.
 She cooked my bear!
-He didn’t have a name, but I declare, Bearnard would have been appropriate.
-And after his incident, he would forever be known, in teddy bear heaven, as Burnard.
+He didn’t have a name, but after his incident, he would perhaps be known, in teddy bear heaven, as Burnard.

 I graduated from UCLA in 2002 with a B.S. in Computer Science.

 I type about 100 wpm using the Dvorak keyboard layout.